 10. Buy a book and have the students sign it.
 Some great options would be, Oh The Places You’ll Go or The Giving Tree.
 Each time they see this book later on or read it to their own class, they will think of their time with you!

 13. Give them a cute lunch tote.
-Most of my co-workers bring their lunches, so wouldn’t it be fun to have a nice new lunch bag.
+Most of my co-workers bring their lunches, so wouldn’t it be fun to have a nice new lunch bag?
 Target has some great ones or you could even get one from Thirty-One monogrammed.
 Have the students each write a small note on a piece of paper and fill up the lunch tote with them.
 So special and they’ll think of your class every time they use it.
 We share some of our all-time favorite lunch tote’s here that you can check out.
 Or you might also give them a mini crockpot to go along with the lunch tote.
 You can check that out here.

 14. Write a letter of recommendation.
 Give them the gift of being one step ahead of the other candidates when interviewing for a teaching position.